haberda/hassio_addons/signal/README.md

 This message will remain here for a couple releases, until everyone has updated.

+## Forcing the download of the new image

+For this method to work you will need the [Portainer](https://github.com/hassio-addons/addon-portainer) add-on installed.

+Once the Portainer add-on is installed and running:

+1. Enter the web interface for Portainer
+2. Click `Images` on the left hand menu
+3. In the `Image` text entry box type: `eightiesguy/signal-addon:{VERSION}` where `{VERSION}` is the current version of this Signal Messenger add-on (e.g. `eightiesguy/signal-addon:0.37.2`)
+4. Click the `Pull the Image` button
+5. After the image is successfully pulled, attempt to update the Signal Messenger add-on

 # Signal Messenger

 Signal-CLI to Rest-API Home Assistant add-on